RagedUnicorn/tf-aws-rg-secret/README.md

 }
 ```

 Terraform expects whatever command that was executed to return a JSON response on the standard output.
-This means that whatever command is executed should not log anything else to standard output.
+This means that whatever command is executed should not log anything else to the standard output.
 Otherwise terraform will complain about a malformed JSON structure.

 ### Upload a Key Pair to AWS

 Uploading the key pair is done by extracting the public key from the JSON response from the command.
 This requires the previously executed command to return a JSON output that contains the public key content in a JSON key with the name `public_key`.
-For consistency this should be done for all key generations.
+For consistency this should be done the same ways for all key generations.

 ```hcl
 resource "aws_key_pair" "load_key_pair" {